 Science to policy

-Translating scientific evidence into rare disease policy
+Translating scientific evidence and shaping policy: ERDERA as a rare disease policy actor

 Why is this relevant?